-What you Need to Know about the UK's Children's Code
+What is the UK's Children's Code?

 The UK's Children's Code came into force in September 2021.
 It has a statutory footing meaning that the UK's data protection authority, the Information Commissioner's Office (ICO) must take it into account when considering compliance with UK GDPR or the Privacy and Electronic Communications Regulations (PECR).
 A court must also take the Children's Code into account where relevant, and it could be used in evidence.
 Fines for noncompliance with the GDPR can be as high as 20 million Euros, UK £18.5 million, or 4% of global annual turnover.